 For example, scientists have assessed the potential of the following to treat acne:

 - essential oils, such as basil, tea tree, or rose (Rosa damascena)

 - clays and muds, such as Dead Sea mud

 Some of these ingredients are antibacterial, while others reduce general skin inflammation.
 However, researchers need to carry out more studies to better understand how they work and how effective they are.

 Speak to a doctor before using natural acne treatments.
 This is especially important for people who have preexisting conditions or are pregnant.

-If a person experiences any adverse reactions to a natural acne treatment, they should stop using the product and speak to a doctor.
+If a person experiences any adverse reactions to natural acne treatments, they should stop using the product and speak to a doctor.

 A range of ingredients can treat acne, including benzoyl peroxide, salicylic acid, and retinoids.
 Many products containing these are available without a prescription.

-However, acne treatments — even herbal ones — can cause side effects or adverse reactions, so it is a good idea to discuss any treatment with a doctor first.
+However, acne treatments — even herbal ones — can cause side effects, adverse reactions, and make acne worse, so a person should contact a doctor before trying a new acne treatment.